 - Always keep a detailed log of all communication with the creditor or collection agency, both written and by phone.
 Please refer to ITRC Fact Sheet FS 106 - Organizing your identity theft case.

-- Send the proper documentation supporting your Identity Theft case (Police report, FTC Affidavit of Identity Theft, etc.).
+- Send the proper documentation supporting your Identity Theft case (Police report, FTC Identity Theft Report, etc.).
 Ask for a written statement confirming any agreements or decisions told to you either in person or by phone.
 If the creditor or collection agency refuses, send them a letter of “Confirmation of Conversation” – ITRC Letter Form LF 100-2.

 - Mail your correspondence to a collection agency, creditor or business by certified, return receipt requested.
 Keep a copy of all correspondence for your records.

 - Maintain a professional demeanor when speaking with a creditor or collection agency.
 Losing your temper is counterproductive and frequently causes people to stop listening.

 - When possible, speak with a fraud investigator or supervisor at the creditor or collection agency.
 If there is a routine procedure to handle identity theft cases, it is much easier to efficiently process your request.
 If this is a collection agency that has purchased your account, they are the final decision makers, not the original creditor.

 - Do not tell the collection representative that you “dispute the account.”
 Instead, clearly state this is a case of identity theft and why this is true.
 For example you either never opened the account, the charges on the account or accounts were not authorized, or other factual statements showing the identity theft.

 - A collection agency must send you written notice of a collection within 5 business days of first contacting you by phone.
 You should respond within 30 days.